ccorcos/mac-setup/README.md

 ## PyPI

-If you use pythong and upload packages you'll want to create a `~/.pypirc` file so you can `python setup.py upload` etc.
+If you use python and upload packages you'll want to create a `~/.pypirc` file so you can `python setup.py upload` etc.

 ```
 [pypirc]